MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/report-false-positives-and-false-negatives.md

 Watch this short video to learn how you can use Microsoft Defender for Office 365 to easily investigate user submissions to determine the contents of a message, and respond to the submission by applying the appropriate remediation action.
 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWBHof]

-> [!CAUTION]
+> [!IMPORTANT]
-> To view messages reported to Microsoft in user reported messages tab under Submissions at security.microsoft.com,please do not turn off built-in reporting experience.
+> To view messages reported to Microsoft on the **User reported messages** tab at <https://security.microsoft.com/reportsubmission>, don't turn off the built-in reporting experience.

 ## Use the Report Message feature